FunkinCrew/Funkin/Build.md

 6. Run `haxelib git polymod https://github.com/larsiusprime/polymod.git` to install Polymod (required for any desktop build).

 You should have everything ready for compiling the game!
 Follow the guide below to continue!

-At the moment, you can optionally fix the transition bug in songs with zoomed out cameras.
-- Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.

 ### Compiling game